Changeover Analytics

 Why total duration fails as a diagnostic

 The problem isn't effort.
 It's resolution.
-You're recording at the wrong level.

 What you have vs. what you need